Types of Decisions, Skills, and the Six Cs

 Trial and error decisions

-The decision maker tries out several courses of action until one alternative is left that seems to be convincing and positive.
-It is a play-safe method before committing to anything.
+The decision maker tries several courses of action until one looks convincing and positive.
+It is a play-safe method that delays full commitment.

 Trial and error is similar to experimental but more iterative.
 The decision maker tries one option; if it does not work, she tries another; she keeps going until something works.